-In the previous modules, you practiced using VPCs with nouns.
+In the previous modules VPC 1 and VPC 2, you practiced using VPCs with nouns.
 In this module, we focus on how VPCs are used with personal pronouns and the so-called da-compounds (pronominal adverbs).
 Note that da-compounds (davon, dabei…) are extremely frequent in German, unlike their English counterparts (‘thereof’, ‘thereby’…).
-For example, daran appears more than 120,000 times in the Die Zeit corpus, whereas its English counterpart ‘thereon’ appears only 88 times in the Contemporary Corpus of American English, which is approximately the same size as the Die Zeit corpus (ca. 560 million words).

 Review Activities 1 and 2 paying special attention to the differences between the constructions that they use.
 Then complete the exercise below by choosing the rule that best reflects the difference between the denken an + pronoun and the denken daran constructions.

-Using the rules above as a guide, complete the dialogue below.
+Using the rule above as a guide, complete the dialogue below.

 On your own.
 In the activity above Michael agrees with everything that Katya says.
 As you are not a copycat like Michael, write out responses to Katja’s questions using ‘yes’ and ‘no’ answers as appropriate.